 The Company enters into agreements subject to enforceable master netting arrangements with its derivative counterparties that allow the Company to offset the settlement of derivative assets and liabilities in the same currency by derivative instrument type or, in the event of default by the counterparty, to offset all derivative assets and liabilities with the same counterparty.
-The Company has elected not to net derivative assets and liabilities for right of offset may have been met.
-The Company presents derivative assets and liabilities with the same counterparty.
+The Company has elected not to net derivative asset and liability positions, notwithstanding the conditions for right of offset may have been met.
+The Company presents derivative assets and liabilities with the same counterparty on a gross basis on the consolidated balance sheets.